 What is the new Tokuyoshi going to be like?

-Describe the guest experience at the new Tokuyoshi?
+Can you describe the guest experience at the new Tokuyoshi?

-What does the guest experience mean to you?
+What does guest experience mean to you?

-The upcoming world tour is a part of further developing my cuisine.
-I want to travel the world and meet with inspiring chefs with the purpose of learning, teaching, inspiring and being inspired.
+The upcoming world tour is another part of developing my cuisine.
+I want to travel the world and meet with inspiring chefs, with the purpose of learning, teaching, inspiring, and being inspired.
 In the meantime, my team of chefs will do the same all over Italy.
 To meet producers, talk to them face to face and bring back produce to our restaurant that we would otherwise not know of.